Skip to main content

 Pitfalls & troubleshooting

-• Rate scaling errors: if results are off by a large factor, confirm your rate is per period (monthly vs yearly).
+• Rate scaling errors: if results are off by a large factor, confirm your rate is per period, for example monthly vs yearly.

 • IRR instability: IRR needs cash flows with at least one sign change (mix of inflows and outflows).

-• Missing values: if results are missing, spot-check whether inputs are missing at the same intersections (missing values often propagate).
+• Missing values: if results are missing, check whether inputs are missing at the same intersections.

-• Too much dimensionality: if cash flow nodes have extra dimensions (Product/Region/etc.), validate one representative slice first before rolling up.
+• Too much dimensionality: if cash flow nodes have extra dimensions such as Product or Region, validate one representative slice first before rolling up.

-• Depreciation timing mismatch: if depreciation looks shifted, confirm the depreciation time aligns with your project’s time granularity.
+• Depreciation timing mismatch: if depreciation looks shifted, confirm that depreciation time aligns with your project’s time granularity.

 Related sections